hatashiro/soramaru/README.md

 ## Configuration

-Redis and PostgreSQL are needed to run a server.
+Running Redis instance is needed.

-Also, following files should exist in `config`.
+Following files should exist in `config`.
 Please refer to their samples, or you can just start by copying them.

 - `config/app.js`
-- `config/dev.js`
 - `config/twitter.js`

 ```